Daughn Gibson

 Daughn Gibson (born Josh Martin, 1981) is an American singer-songwriter from Carlisle, Pennsylvania.
 He was formerly the drummer for Pearls and Brass.
 His debut album, All Hell, was released in 2012.
 The album received an 8.1/10 review from Pitchfork Media, as well as an 8.6/10 review from Playground.

 In 2013 he released another album, Me Moan, with Sub Pop.

 On June 2, 2015, he released his third album, Carnation, also with Sub Pop.

-In June of 2022, he self-released a six-song EP named Kriminelle Energie, available only on Bandcamp, his first new music since the 2016 EP Vas 1.
+In June 2022, he self-released a six-song EP named Kriminelle Energie, available only on Bandcamp, his first new music since the 2016 EP Vas 1.